Faculty of Law

 Today the reconstructed magnificent building accommodates not only most chairs and the faculty administration, but also modern lecture rooms as well as a library of some 341.000 volumes and a cafeteria.
 The impressive “Neubaukirche” and its foyer are used as the University’s “Aula” (assembly hall).

-The Faculty of Law consists of 20 chairs and 5 professorships, which together form 6 institutes.
-Some 2200 students are currently studying law at the Faculty of Law of the Julius-Maximilians-Universität Würzburg and each year about 550 new students arrive.
+The Faculty of Law consists of 20 chair, 4 professorships and 1 junior professorship, which together form 6 institutes.
+Some 2050 students are currently studying law at the Faculty of Law of the Julius-Maximilians-Universität Würzburg and each year about 420 new students arrive.

 In Würzburg special emphasis is put on the foundations of law such as history of law and legal philosophy (jurisprudence) on the one hand and the international and especially the European orientation of research and education on the other.
 This shall prepare the students for a globalized job market in an optimal way.
 A comprehensive companion program in European Law and a postgraduate Master studies program in European Law are complemented by a diverse foreign legal languages program and introductions into foreign laws.
 The faculty further offers special courses preparing students for their final exams and a program in e-learning.
 An interdisciplinary program of lectures provides intercultural competences for students of all faculties.